Angel-ML/angel/docs/algo/sona/pagerank_on_sona_en.md

   - dataPartitionNum：The number of input data partitions is generally set to 3-4 times the number of spark executors times the number of executor cores.
   - tol：the tolerance allowed at convergence (smaller => more accurate), the default is 0.01
   - resetProp：the random reset probability (alpha), the default is 0.15
+  - isWeight：whether the edge is weighted, the default is false
+  - version：edge network cutting method(edge-cut：cut by edge，vertex-cut：cut by vertex), the default is edge-cut
+  - batchSize：pull the results in batches when saving the node rank value, batchSize is the size of the batch, the default is 1000
+  - storageLevel: storage level([details](https://spark.apache.org/docs/0.8.1/api/core/org/apache/spark/storage/StorageLevel$.html)), the default is MEMORY_ONLY
+  - useBalancePartition：whether use balance partition, the default is false

 ### Resource parameters